maroulb/P3Pscan/README.md

 # P3Pscan
 Scripts to (mass-)scan URLs for implementation of P3P privacy policies.

-With regard to the proposed W3C standard, the scripts:
+With regard to the proposed W3C standard, the script:

 * scans the _'well known location'_ (URL + '/w3c/p3p.xml') for a _Policy Reference File_ ('p3p.xml').
 If a reference file is found, the script tries to fetch the corresponding policy and evaluates it against the standard,
 * scans the HTTP headers from the main site and the _'well knokwn location'_ for the so called _Compact Policy_.
 If found, the validity of the policy is evaluated,